mateuszjurewicz/notes_public/English Vocabulary.md

 to omit or minimize sth in an account or retelling, in order to diminish its importance.
 - `grouse (to)` (as verb)
 to grumble, to persistently complain (gderac).
 Can refer to a person who often complains by adding an 'r' at the end.
 As a noun it refers to a type of bird.
+- `growler`
+informal US word for the jug that moonshine would come in.
+Also northern english for pork pie.
+Also a word for a small iceberg.
 - `harrow`
 (pronunciation: _haroł_ [brit]), it's both the farming implement not unlike a plow (po polsku _brona_), which has teeth and is dragged across the field to upturn it.
 Not literally, `to harrow` means "to cause distress".
 See `Harrowing of Hell` - which is the apocryphal story of Christ descending to Hell between crucifixion and resurrection, supposedly freeing some souls from eternal damnation, which would be quite an exception about the concept of hell.
 The idea that Christ harrows Hell is considered an early Church invention, with Byzantine art pioneering its depictions.
 Sometimes they distinguish that he descended into Sheol or Limbo, not true Hell.
 The doctrine that he descended is accepted in Catholicism, Lutheranism and the Orthodox church.
 - `hearse`